YoungGosling/PortalOps/INBOX_IMPLEMENTATION.md

 **Verify**:
 1. Task should be marked as completed in Inbox
-2. User Directory should NOW show john.doe@example.com ✅
+2. Employee Directory should NOW show john.doe@example.com ✅
 3. User should have assigned services

 ### Test 3: Offboarding Webhook